 HOW OFTEN SHOULD I BRUSH MY TEETH?

 Standard recommendations from dentists worldwide and the American Dental Association state that you should brush your teeth at least twice a day.
-Keeping your teeth and gums clean prevent bacteria from building up and causing plaque.
+Keeping your teeth and gums clean prevents bacteria from building up and causing plaque.
 When you brush, use a soft-bristled toothbrush and fluoride toothpaste.
-Brush both the top and bottom teeth for at least one minute, and don’t forget to brush the tongue!
+Brush both the top and bottom teeth for at least one minute, and do not forget to brush the tongue!

 HOW OFTEN SHOULD I CHANGE MY TOOTHBRUSH?

 Toothbrush bristles will eventually wear out, especially if you are consistently brushing your teeth twice a day for at least two minutes each time.
 Generally, it is recommended that you replace your toothbrush about every three months.
 If you use an electric toothbrush, you may not need to replace your head as frequently; you can read the instructions for specifics.
 If you have gum disease, replace your toothbrush every four to six weeks.
 If you are sick with a cold or the flu, replace your toothbrush after you have recovered.
 To help keep your toothbrush clean while using it, rinse the bristles with hot water.

 Gum disease, or periodontal disease, is mainly caused by a buildup of plaque and bacteria that is not treated in the early stages.
 There are other factors that can contribute to gum disease, such as tobacco use, grinding your teeth, certain medications and genetics.
 The early stages of gum disease are known as gingivitis.
 If left untreated, gingivitis can turn into the developed stages of gum disease, which can lead to both tooth and gum loss.
 Advanced stages of gum disease are incurable, although they can be managed.
 To prevent gum disease, brush and floss your teeth regularly and visit the dentist every six months.
 Common signs of gum disease to look out for include: